keymanapp/keyman/README.md

 **NOTE**: The keyboard **MAY** apply the `transform` associated with the input event before receiving the corresponding `suggestions` message from the LMLayer.
-The intention is that once the suggests are displayed, the typist may select one of the suggestions in the place of the effects of their original input.
+The intention is that once the suggestions are displayed, the typist may select one of the suggestions in the place of the effects of their original input.